-Here are a few benefits musicians can get from a regular practice of Yoga.
+Here are a few benefits musicians can get from a regular practice of yoga.

-Benefits Of Yoga For Musicians And Artists
+The Benefits Of Yoga For Musicians And Artists

-Get Past A Creative block
+Get Past A Creative Block

 Do you often feel stuck?
 Lack of inspiration or creativity?